-- Keep your balcony garden or veggie patch fresh all season by watering in the morning or early afternoon – just remember, slow and deep, two times a week.
+- Keep your balcony garden or veggie patch fresh all season by watering in the morning or late afternoon – just remember, slow and deep, two times a week.

 - Moved into a new home or been thinking it’s time to give your garden a refresh?
 Try to avoid planting new plant varieties over summer when soil conditions are dry.
 Plant in spring or wait until autumn when conditions are better – giving your plants enough time to thrive.

 - Planning to upgrade your white goods at the forthcoming summer sales?
 Consider 4 and 5 star WEL’s rated appliances which will save you lots of water and money in the long run.